-It's only natural that the seasonal swing of hair color calls for darker strands in the winter and lighter strands in the summer, since that's something that happens automatically for many of us (I know it does for me and my hair.
-After spending a long summer on the beach, I start to see natural, sun-kissed highlights appear in the top layer of my hair.
-Whereas, in the winter, my hair begins to darken as it grows out).
+It's only natural that the seasonal swing of hair color calls for darker strands in the winter and lighter strands in the summer, since that's something that happens automatically for many of us.
+I know it does for me and my hair: After spending long summer days on the beach, I see natural, sun-kissed highlights appear in the top layer of my hair, while in the winter, my hair begins to darken as it grows out.

 Interestingly enough, Pinterest's top-trending hair seems to merge dark winter tones with the light summer ones to create a brand new and very unique hair color.
 It's time to meet "mushroom blonde," which is a cool-toned blonde hue that's quickly replacing platinum blonde as the social media site's favorite hair color.
-Searches for mushroom blonde are up 308%, while searches for platinum blonde are down 26%.
-Keep scrolling to see just what exactly "mushroom blonde" looks like IRL.
+Keep scrolling to see just what exactly mushroom blonde hair looks like IRL.

 Here it is: mushroom blonde.
 It's not the most traditional summer hair color ever, but according to Pinterest, it's definitely the trendiest.
 Thanks to the subdued blonde, which has an undulating touch of gray, it's the perfect shade for people who prefer cool-toned colors.

 Normally, we see two different types of blonde in the summer.
-There's the warm, golden blonde of Southern California, and then there's the icy platinum blonde made famous by celebrities like Kim Kardashian-West.
+There's the warm, golden blonde of Southern California, and then there's the icy platinum blonde made famous by celebrities like Kim Kardashian.
 This gray-blonde veers more towards the latter, as it's forgoes warm, golden tones completely in favor of cool grays and silvers.
-We're assuming that's where the name comes from.
-It's reminiscent of the muted color of mushrooms (which isn't the most luxurious comparison, but it's accurate one nonetheless).
+We're assuming that's where the name comes from: It's reminiscent of the muted color of mushrooms (which isn't the most luxurious comparison, but it's accurate nonetheless).